 - Providing students with high quality training services that prepare them for pathways to employment.

 - Providing students with pathways to further education and training opportunities that can launch and extend their careers.

 - Helping industry and our employers grow and create the workforce of the future.

-- By creating future workforces for industry and employers - through helping them employ skilled staff or upskill their existing workforce.
+- By creating future workforces for industry and employers - through helping them to employ skilled staff or upskill their existing workforce,

 South Metropolitan TAFE’s Governing Council plays an immensely important role as the governing body of the college, with its role to oversee operations, affairs and drive strategic direction.